18 Supercalifragilistic Facts About Mary Poppins

-Half a century after it hit theaters, Mary Poppins is still one of the most beloved films ever.
-In honor of its 50th anniversary this week, here are some of the most interesting facts about Mary and the people who brought her to the silver screen.
+More than half a century after it hit theaters, Mary Poppins is still one of the most beloved films ever.
+Here are some of the most interesting facts about Mary and the people who brought her to the silver screen.

 1. It took more than 20 years to convince the author of Mary Poppins to sell the movie rights.